tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

   - _JS_ support via _Node.js net_ module using Scala.js type facades;
   - **Implications**:
     - shared code cannot perform blocking operations;
-    - all the API is designed to be asynchronous and non-blocking using Futures;
+    - all the API is designed to be asynchronous and non-blocking;
-    - the primary goal: write as much shared code as possible, minimizing platform-specific implementations.
+    - primary goal: write as much shared code as possible, minimizing platform-specific implementations.

 </div>
 <div class="flex-1">